Lawn & Pool

 To address the regulations of the California Transparency in Supply Chains Act of 2010 (SB 657):

 2. Williamson-Dickie Mfg.
-Co. conducts code of conduct and supply chain security audits of direct suppliers.
+Co. conducts code of conduct and supply chain security audits of direct suppliers before we enter into any type of agreement or partnership.
 We have developed and issued a code of conduct to our direct suppliers.
-Direct suppliers are evaluated on their compliance of our code through audits.
+Direct suppliers are evaluated on their compliance of our code through audits renewed annually.
+If during the audit issues are identified, corrective actions are addressed and additional audits may be conducted as necessary to assure compliance.
 Our audits are generally announced with reserved right of unannounced visits and are performed by either third party or internal auditors, or both.

 5. Williamson-Dickie Mfg.
 Co. conducts internal training on Williamson-Dickie Mfg.
 Co.'s code of conduct and supply chain security to ensure the necessary participants in supply chain management are knowledgeable and aware of the issues and concerns surrounding the supply chain, including human trafficking and slavery, with a particular focus on mitigating risks.
 Williamson-Dickie Mfg.
 Co. requires employees involved in Williamson-Dickie Mfg.
 Co.'s supply chain to regularly participate in external training programs and seminars on social compliance issues, including a required course on the issues of human trafficking and slavery conducted by the University of Delaware.